Br4ggs/BraggBot/README.md

 the future as there are still many things i want to add and/or rework in this project.

 This project is currently in a bit of a disarray as I am working on a revision of the command framework.
-This revision is mostly completed except for a bunch of the different command classes which still need to be adapted to the newer framework.
+This revision is mostly completed except for a bunch of the different command classes which still need to be adapted/ported to the newer framework.

-The previous version of this bot was hosted on a private BitBucket, but due to security issues ~~and totally not me being a dummy and putting sensitive information in the config file~~ I cannot put this version on Github.